xLoge/xLoge/README.md

 #

-If I would say im a full-stack fuck what, no just programming here and only C and C++ most of the time.\n I hate people spaming languages and "full-stack best programmer" fuck off dude, ur not.
+If I would say im a full-stack fuck what, no just programming here and only C and C++ most of the time. # I hate people spaming languages and "full-stack best programmer" fuck off dude, ur not.